IDAHO SECRETARY OF STATE

 When are annual reports due?

 Annual reports must be filed by January 31 after the end of each year.
-The office of the Secretary of State sends an annual report form and reminder at the end of year.
+The Secretary of State has adopted a rule which deems the postmark date of mailed statements as the date of filing.
+The office of the Secretary of State sends an annual report form and reminder at the end of the year.

 If a lobbyist terminates during the year, is an annual report required?

 Yes.
-An annual report must be filed for that portion of the year for which he/she was registered.
-It is recommended that the annual report be filed at time of termination rather than waiting until the end of the year.
+An annual report must be filed for that portion of the year for which he or she was registered.
+Also, a new L-1 must be filed within one week of a modification or termination of the lobbyist's employment.
+It is recommended that the annual report be filed at the time of termination rather than waiting until the end of the year.

 Who must sign the reports?

 Only the lobbyist's signature is required on monthly reports.
-Both the lobbyist's and employer's signatures are required on the annual report.
+Both the lobbyist's and employer's signatures are required on the annual and semi-annual reports.

 If the lobbyist is unable to attain the signature of the employer, should the lobbyist wait to file the report until he can get the employer's signature and file late or send the report in without the employer's signature?

 FILE TIMELY.
-Fines of $50.00 per day the report is late can be imposed.
-A copy of the report will be made and the original return to the lobbyist.
-The lobbyist shall immediately attain the employer's signature and refile the report with the Secretary of State.
+Fines of $50.00 per day the report is late may be imposed.
+The report will be accepted and filed without the employers signature.
+However, a copy of the report will be retained in the Secretary of State's Office and the original will be returned to the lobbyist.
+The lobbyist shall then immediately attain the employer's signature and refile the report with the Secretary of State's Office.

 Are living expenses and travel expenses reported by lobbyists?

-If the lobbyist is reimbursed for travel or living accommodations expenses, they do not have to be reported.
+If the lobbyist is reimbursed for travel or living accommodation expenses, they do not have to be reported.

 Can a lobbyist make political contributions?